-This year, Think New Mexico has an even more ambitious legislative agenda than usual.
-Here are brief summaries of the bills we are working on, with links to our Action Center so you can contact your legislators and the governor about any of these issues:
+Think New Mexico has an ambitious agenda during this year’s strange, all-virtual legislative session.
+With no advocates or members of the public allowed in the Roundhouse, your emails and calls to legislators about these issues are more important and impactful than ever.
+Here are brief summaries of the bills we are working on, with links to our Action Center so you can contact your legislators and the governor about any of them:

-- Making the infrastructure funding process transparent: we are supporting House Bill 262 and Senate Bill 144, both of which would require disclosure of the sponsors of appropriations for public works projects.
+- Making the infrastructure funding process transparent: we are supporting House Bill 55, which would require disclosure of the sponsors of appropriations for capital outlay projects.
 This is one of the last pieces of the legislative process that is still conducted behind closed doors.
-Learn more and contact your legislators and the governor!
+Learn more about this issue.